bigfix/developer.bigfix.com/site/reference/types/filesystem-object.md

 # type: filesystem object

-The &amp;lt;filesystem object&amp;gt; inspectors provide handles for the various objects available in the file system.
+The &lt;filesystem object&lt; inspectors provide handles for the various objects available in the file system.

 # accessed time of &lt;filesystem object&gt; : time